Toshikoshi Soba (Japanese New Year’s Eve Noodle Soup)

 Step 2

-Add soup ingredients to a large pot and boil over medium heat.
+Add all the soup ingredients to a pot and bring to a gentle boil over medium heat.

 How to make toshikoshi soba.